Stars Uncharted by S.K. Dunstall

-In addition to our two female main characters we have Hammond Roystan, captain of The Road.
+In addition to our two female main characters, we have Hammond Roystan, captain of The Road.
 For the last six weeks Josune has served as Roystan’s junior engineer and after the crew finds trouble following their salvage their paths cross with Nika.
 The first 100 pages or so I was wondering how and when the storylines would converge, but when they finally do it is satisfying to read.

 The worldbuilding to describe the world our characters inhabit is vast and detailed, and I really enjoyed learning about these technologies as well as the “fashion patterns” of modifications.
-Unfortunately I did find the discussions of the technology and science involved in modifications a bit too much at times.
+Unfortunately, I did find the discussions of the technology and science involved in modifications a bit too much at times.
 While it is accessible and not written like it is an academic paper written by an expert in the field, I found it sometimes to be excessive and detracting from the overall plot.
 I know this will come as no surprise given that I love a good backstory, but I do wish that there was some sort of worldbuilding in the way of how humanity got to this point in history.
 I would almost think that this is a different world if not for brief references to Earth and the cost of importing foods “out here.”
 Did humanity branch out to the stars and spread across the universe?
 Do they live on planets or spaceships?
 Who are these companies really?

 A central theme of the book is body and gene modification, largely in part because Nika is one of our POVs.
 Her inner monologue often drifts to how she will fix things, both critical to health and cosmetic.
 Nika’s obsession with modding (which appears to be kind of advanced cosmetic surgery that can completely change one’s appearance as well as heal) can be overwhelming and inescapable.
 While it is fine to be really into your work, it was a bit difficult to read Nika’s thoughts about people’s imperfections and what she would fix if given the chance – from insinuating that red hair should be changed to trimming the fat from another character.

 This is a character-driven story and I adore each of them barring Nika, whose obsession with modding can be overwhelming and inescapable because she is one of our POVs.
-I cared more about the characters and the mess they were in than with Nika’s near constant obsession with her profession.
+I cared more about the characters and the mess they were in than with Nika’s near-constant obsession with her profession.
 I would have like to see more character development as the story progressed, each of them are essentially the same as when they started on their adventure but with their backstories mostly exposed to the group (except for Snow, boo hiss!).
-I like my characters a little dark and twisty with a bit more conflict that just being chased by Bad Guys, but that didn’t stop my overall enjoyment of the story.
+I like my characters a little dark and twisty with a bit more conflict than just being chased by Bad Guys, but that didn’t stop my overall enjoyment of the story.

 Reflecting a bit on the book to write this review, I do think that the writing was a bit repetitive at times and certain clues I feel like were hammered home.
-I love a good mystery but prefer to be have the clues be more subtle so that the reveal smacks me unexpected.
+I love a good mystery but prefer to have the clues be more subtle so that the reveal smacks me unexpected.
 I guessed what was being built up to about 50 pages before the characters figured it out, but I knew it was something along those lines well before I finally pieced it together.

-Overall this is an enjoyable space opera adventure with good pacing for a slow-building character driven story.
-There’s conflict with The Big Bad, the sting of betrayal, the mystery of who each of the characters really are and unraveling what they are each running from/hiding.
+Overall this is an enjoyable space opera adventure with good pacing for a slow-building character-driven story.
+There’s a conflict with The Big Bad, the sting of betrayal, the mystery of who each of the characters really is and unraveling what they are each running from/hiding.
 There are aspects of this book that remind me of Firefly: the ragtag team, space exploration, supply runs, and the love of an old ship with outdated features that save the day.
 To be honest, this would make an excellent movie or television show and something I would love to see adapted.
 The end is mostly wrapped up in a way that leaves it open for more stories with these characters and their found family, and I would love to see where they end up next.